borantula/wpstartersetup/wp-content/plugins/ewww-image-optimizer/readme.txt

 = future =
 * these are possible future bugfixes and/or feature requests, if you see a feature you like here, go vote for it in the support forum
 * FlaGallery optimize on upload does not work with plupload (only the browser-based method works properly).
 This will be implemented in a future release.

+= 1.7.5 =
+* new version of gifsicle (1.7.8), for more detail, see http://www.lcdf.org/gifsicle/changes.html
+* proper detection of Cloudinary images instead of error message
+* plays nicer with Imsanity, detect when a newly uploaded image has been modified and optimized already (instead of re-optimizing)
+* Dutch translation - nl_NL
+* Romanian translation - ro_RO
+* Spanish translation - es_ES
+* Cloudinary integration: auto-upload after optimization when uploading to Media Library, must be enabled in settings
+* debugging output for Media Library (let's you see resizes)
+* visual tweaking for upcoming WP 3.8
+* better checking for safe_mode

 = 1.7.4 =
 * fixed: some settings were set to incorrect defaults after enabling and disabling cloud features